-- Technology in the Trucking Industry: The trucking industry is taking a closer look at new technology that can minimize the risk for trucker fatigue to help ensure that large truck drivers return safely to their families.
+- Technology in the Trucking Industry: The trucking industry is taking a closer look at new technology that can minimize the risk of trucker fatigue to help ensure that large truck drivers return safely to their families.
 One such technological tool is the SmartCap system.
 This specially designed cap looks like a regular ball cap at first glance, but inside it contains sensors that monitor electrical activity in the brain and transmits the information to the employer.
 The system measures fatigue and alerts drivers and employers of an impaired state.

-- Safety for Firefighters, Factory Workers and Miners: The new Smartwatch is a two-way alert system that includes multiple sensors to detect problems as they arise so they can be resolved more efficiently and effectively.
+- Safety for Firefighters, Factory Workers, and Miners: The new Smartwatch is a two-way alert system that includes multiple sensors to detect problems as they arise so they can be resolved more efficiently and effectively.
 The various sensors monitor the worker’s vital signs continuously and detect noxious gasses and environmental risks to keep workers safe.

-Drones, Robotics and Remote Control Vehicles Keep Workers Out of Harms Way
+Drones, Robotics, and Remote Control Vehicles Keep Workers Out of Harm’s Way

 - Drones: Drone technology is one of the most innovative ways that modern workers are able to stay safe.
-Drones are able to survey hazardous areas, monitor job progress and help employers evaluate safety risks to reduce worker injuries.
+Drones are able to survey hazardous areas, monitor job progress, and help employers evaluate safety risks to reduce worker injuries.